 The Athletic Hall of Fame recognizes and honors individuals who have made outstanding contributions to Drew athletics and who have brought distinction to Drew University and its athletic programs.
 Located in the Simon Athletic Forum, the Hall of Fame commemorates the accomplishments and contributions of inductees.

-This year’s inductees to the Drew Athletics Hall of Fame were recognized at Homecoming 2010.
+The following inductees were recognized at Homecoming 2010.

 At a time when women’s basketball was fighting to contend, Emma Bascom was a dynamo on the court for Drew.
 But for her, it wasn’t about personal statistics.
 It was—and still is—about the team.

 Growing up in Metuchen, N.J., Emma played basketball throughout high school and still ranks as a leading scorer at Metuchen High School.
 She enjoyed playing on the team and being physically active.
 When it came time for college, she chose Drew on the basis of its academic strength.
 She wasn’t looking for Division I play.
 Continuing to play basketball would be a bonus—but it was Drew basketball that would reap the greater benefit.

 Emma played on the team all four years at Drew, scoring 1,567 points (third all-time) and averaging 17.0 points per game (second all-time).
 She is Drew’s all-time leader in blocks with 224, and is the record holder for both blocks in a season with 75 and blocks in a game with 10.
 She is a three-time All-Conference selection.